zwiebert/tronferno-mcu/docs/ftron_data_format.md

 So the receiver could identify and disregard duplicates because the counter stays the same.
 The counter acts like a message ID.

 Unlike the other buttons, holding down the stop button on a 2411 increments the counter for each repeat.
 So each 'Stop' message is not a duplicate but an original.
-So stop will never be disreagarded.
+So stop will never be disregarded.